RonRahaman/XSBench/README.txt

 This feature was developed for possible use in OCCA-XSBench, OpenACC-XSBench, etc.  Removing the critical sections makes development much easier on accelerators.

+Verification Average----------------------------------------------------------

+This version also accumaltes a verifcation average, which is simply the average sum of material, energy, and macro xs values.
+The intent behind this was to avoid the use of the hashing function in the checksum.
+The hash uses sprintf, but sprintf is not implemented on all accellerators.

+Below are the expected averages for default runs of each size (-s):

+small : 23.62963
+large : 74.06830

+Note these values are inexact, since floating-point addition is not associative.

 ==============================================================================
                    __   __ ___________                 _